 This report provides a series of figures representing visualizations of various thread count and angle data for Stacks of Wheat (Sunset, Snow Effect).
 All x-ray scans used in this report were provided at 600 dpi.
-From these x-rays, the weave was determined to be a plain (rectilinear) pattern.
 The scans were then cropped in Photoshop by Professor Don Johnson (Rice University) to exclude portions of the x-ray outside the canvas.
 When scans included a portion of the canvas's front edge, it was used to align the corresponding edge of the cropped image, thereby enabling a consistent orientation of the cropped images with respect to the painting.
 A composite x-ray of the entire painting was computed from individual scans by Professor Robert Erdmann (University of Arizona).
 Using this composite as the input, the thread count calculations employed the following protocol.